muckblog/muckblog.github.io/_posts/2024-02-03-bond-on-location.md

 {% include embed.html url="https://www.youtube.com/embed/-57Dyn9D7M0" %}
 {% include embed.html url="https://www.youtube.com/embed/SXI6Ju-JxiY" %}

 It took about three attempts at this before we nailed the angle and got it lined up pretty closely.
 Three takes of going up and down up those stairs...in hot weather...in a jumper.
 Not my brightest idea.
 An American couple spotted me doing this and must have thought I just liked being recorded running up steps.
-At one point during filming they cheered me which was nice, though it did ruin the shot.
+At one point during filming they cheered me on which was nice, though it did ruin the shot.
 Tourists, eh?

 There were most certainly a few other locations we walked around that I didn’t take photos of since the fortress isn’t huge.
 At least the parts accessible to the public anyway, there’s a whole side closed off which sadly is where the actual car kicking was filmed.
-As cool as it would have been to sneak through and find it, I didn’t fancy getting caught or, knowing me, falling off the cliff myself.
+As cool as it would have been to sneak through and find it I didn’t fancy getting caught or, knowing me, falling off the cliff myself.
 I guess I just don’t have a head for heights.

 ## Venice